Allegheny-Computer-Science-600610-25-26/site-template/README.md

 [![Build Research Journal Site](../../actions/workflows/main.yml/badge.svg)](../../actions/workflows/main.yml) [![Release Senior Thesis](../../actions/workflows/release.yml/badge.svg)](../../actions/workflows/release.yml)

+For more information about the course requirements for your 600-level course in Computer and Information Science, please refer to the syllabus for your course.
-Eventually, this site (and `README`) will contain build for your working thesis document.
+To enable you to complete many of the deliverables for the 600-level course, this repository contain contains instructions for your research journal and your senior thesis document.
 Quarto, serving as a build system for your site, will build your thesis document as a website and a PDF.
 For now, it is your responsibility to main this space as your [`Research Journal`](https://github.com/allegheny-college-comp-fall-2024/course-materials?tab=readme-ov-file#research-journal).

 ## Enabling site build